AkiKurisu/UniChat/README.md

 ## Introduction

-With the release of `Unity.Sentis`, we can use some neural network models at Runtime, including the text embedding model (Text Embedding Model) for natural language processing.
+With the release of `Unity.Sentis`, we can use some neural network models at Runtime, including the text embedding model for natural language processing.

 Although chatting with AI is nothing new, in games, how to design a conversation that does not deviate from the developer's ideas but is more flexible is a difficult point.